mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - Foil Order: Basic-Glossy-Legend-Prismatic

 #### Dragon Decks:
+- Can be Fusion/Synchro deck
 - Dragon boss monsters
 - No Female monsters

 #### Non-Human Decks
+- Can be Fusion/Synchro deck
 - Non-Human boss monsters
 - No/Few Female monsters

 #### Female Decks:
+- Can be Fusion/Synchro deck
 - Female boss monsters
 - Most Female monsters

 #### Ritual Decks:
+- Must be Ritual deck
 - Ritual boss monsters
-- Preferably Ritual decks

 #### Link Decks:
+- Must be Link deck
 - Link boss monsters
-- Preferably Link decks

 #### Modified Decks:
 - Based on one of deck category above
 - Deck Name: (BaseDeck)_(Modification)

-#### Xyz Decks:
+#### Collection Decks:
+- A hard to consistent decks
-- Xyz focused archetype
+- Or Xyz focused archetype
-- Xyz toolbox archetype
+- Not actively improved
 - For event match only
-- Not opening any Box

 ------------------------------------